The most important things I have learned over the last decade to help my students!

 If you really want to meet your language goals, like with anything in life, you need a supportive community behind you to cheer you on.
 My students who get themselves a study buddy are not only more motivated, but more likely to pass their exams.

 Regularly attending class is of course important to this, but it’s also great to have a group chat or regular meet up to keep you going.
-I believe this is so important that I now run monthly learner training sessions to give each other advice and support as part of my English in Action course.
+I believe this is so important that I now run monthly learner training sessions to give each other advice and support as part of my Culture Club course.
 And some of my students are still friends with their study buddies years after passing their exams!

 #2 – You need to be exposed to authentic language